Sighillrob/CloudEngine/README.md

 	pip install cloudengine

+Create a new django project (myproject)

+	django-admin.py startproject myproject

 Configure database and other necessary settings in your project's `settings.py`.
 If you've had trouble installing MySQL-python, you can skip using MySQL and use sqlite3 or PostgreSQL instead (you'll need install Psycopg for PostgreSQL)